IDMNYU/synthaccess/MIDItoSpeech/README.md

       - **hires** : for NRPN parameters, specifies whether the *value* is 7-bit 0-127 (default - "false"), 14-bit 0-16363 ("true"), or 14-bit interpreted as 0-127 ("MSBonly")
       - **range** : array for "intrange", "floatrange" data; index 0 is the minimum output value; 1 is the maximum output value.
       - **map** : array for "intmap", and "floatmap" data, specifying the low (index 0) and high (index 1) input values to be mapped, and the low (index 2) and high (index 3) output values to be mapped; index 3 can be lower than index 2, allowing for inversion.
+      - **enharmonic** : for "note", "noteC4", and "noteC5", defines whether enharmonic pitch classes are read as "sharp" (default) or "flat".
       - **clamp** : boolean ("true" / "false") value for "intmap" and "floatmap" data to specify whether the mapping will be constrained within the output values specified by **range**.
       - **enum** : array of labels for "enum" and "enumsplit" data.
          - for "enum", the *value* serves as the literal index to the array.